greatscottmagic/greatscottmagic.github.io/_posts/2000-01-07-upcomingevents.md

 ---
 #  <b>June 20, 2020<b/>
 <img src="img/university place logo.png" width="40%" height="40%"/><br>
 ## On June 20th, you can find me at University Place Mall performing 3 shows!
-1st show at 9:30 am, 2nd at 10:45 am, and the 3rd show at 12:00 pm.
-While this is a free event, space is extremely limited to allow for proper social distancing.
-If you want to attend, you MUST get tickets at the [University Place Website](https://www.universityplaceorem.com/events/great-scott-magic-shows/)
+## The 1st show is at 9:30 am, 2nd at 10:45 am, and the 3rd show at 12:00 pm.
+## While this is a free event, space is extremely limited to allow for proper social distancing.
+If you want to attend, you MUST get tickets at the [University Place Mall Website](https://www.universityplaceorem.com/events/great-scott-magic-shows/) <br><br><br>

 #  <b>September 18, 2020<b/>
 <img src="img/fanx.png" width="40%" height="40%"/><br>